OUTLINE

 Outbrain can also work without a proper dev site:

 • We can hide the recommendation results so that you can launch the code directly in production.
 Outbrain has our own shareable draft environment where the results will be visible.
 We can use this environment to finalize styling and guarantee everything is functioning correctly.
+See Option A in III.
+Indexing URLs & Learning About Content

 • You can launch the code visibly on one low-traffic production page.